 How to Help a Teen Who May Be Suffering

 Generation Z experiences higher rates of isolation and loneliness, which can have detrimental effects on their overall health in the long term.
-It’s up to older generations to help teens and young adults cope with anxious or depressive symptoms in constructive ways – before they turn to harmful coping responses.
+It’s up to older generations to help teens and young adults cope with anxious or depressive symptoms in constructive ways – before they turn to harmful coping responses like participating in the Benadryl challenge or other online trends.
 We know anxiety is often linked with addiction, and addressing the root issue can help prevent drug misuse and despair.

 It is important for those who have a younger loved one to empathize and try to understand their overall mental well-being.
 Gen Z’s stressors are numerous.
 The stress of growing up under constant surveillance, the necessity to meet an increasingly difficult level of academic and professional thresholds in a competitive market, social media addiction, and facing the unsolved political issues of previous generations might be leading teens and young adults to feel so anxious.
 While every young person is unique, taking the following steps can help: